sufiyan-syed0921/market-validation-fsy/product_reviews/README.md

 The primary objective of this segment is to gain insights toward RQ1:

-*What value do users of competitors place on the feel, smoothness, and precision of a flight yoke relative to other features?​*
+*Do users of competitors flight simulation yokes perceive issues with feel, smoothness, or precision?*

-Our primary method to answer this question involved a qualitative analysis of product reviews on online retail websites that sell the competitors.
-Additionally, in a survey we administered after this analysis, we included a question to ask directly users of these yokes if they have any issues with the features described in RQ1 (See survey work here: [Survey Data Processing & Analysis](https://github.com/sufiyan-syed0921/market-validation-fsy/tree/main/survey)).
+The methodology involved a qualitative analysis of product reviews on online retail websites that sell the competitor products.
+Additionally, in a survey administered after this analysis, we included a question to ask users of competitor yokes directly if they have issues with the features described in RQ1 (See survey work here: [Survey Data Processing & Analysis](https://github.com/sufiyan-syed0921/market-validation-fsy/tree/main/survey)).

-Read each section below for more details on the data collection and analysis workflow:
+Read each section below for details on the data collection and analysis process:

 ## Data Collection & Management